risjacksonlee/risjacksonlee/README.md

 - 👋 Hi, I’m @risjacksonlee - I'm a microservices engineer (Go, AWS) for River Island
-- 👀 Improving: developing as a technical professional through
+- 👀 Currently: developing as a technical professional through
   - collaborating in open-source projects
   - learning as many languages and paradigms as I can
 - 🌱 Upskilling: learning Rust, alongside JS (React & Node)